 The photo below shows the host teams (Birmingham Adults and Children) as well as the group of live donors and donor families, sitting on the upper tier.
 The huge extended standing ovation they received when they walked on stage was incredibly powerful, and the thought did briefly cross my mind; “What if my donor’s family is there?”

 The next few days were filled with a mixture of meeting friends, chatting to various charities and organisations, drinking, eating, watching sport, trying to avoid boiling to death in the sun, and just generally hanging out with some of my favourite people.

 Sunday was athletics day, and even though none of my friends ended up competing, we still went to the stadium to support our teams and other people we knew.
 This was another event that drove home to me that the real purpose of the transplant games isn’t always to compete at a high level, or to even win a medal.
 Participants ranged in age from 2 years old to 80+, which is impressive in itself, and sitting in the stadium watching them in action was amazing.

-While some competitors are very capable and do use their events to qualify for the World Transplant Games, the vast majority do not.
+While some competitors are very capable and use their events to qualify for the World Transplant Games, the vast majority do not.
 There were people entering sprinting races who were running more slowly than I can walk, there were children participating in long jump who were more interesting in building sandcastles!
 However as I watched them I didn’t think “I can walk faster than that!” or “Those kids couldn’t care less about long jump!”, I wondered how they’d come to be here.
-My own story is well-documented on this blog, but what about theirs?
+My story is well-documented on this blog, but what about theirs?
 What had happened in their lives to get them to this point?
-They may have be walking slowly, or not really “getting it”, but for many of them, there will undoubtedly have been a time when they were not capable of even that much.
+They may have been walking slowly, or not really “getting it”, but for many of them, there will undoubtedly have been a time when they were not capable of even that much.